 - How does my spouse or partner feel about this?

 - What does my successful mentor recommend?

 - What is my gut feeling about this?

 - Is my team growing, declining, or stable?

 These questions are a good starting point to help you make the best decision for you and your family.

-Another thing I highly suggest is that you sit down and talk to 3-4 full-time network marketers.
-Explain your situation and ask them what they recommend.
-Ask them when they went full time in the business.
+I suggest you sit down and talk to three or four full-time network marketers.
+Explain your situation to them and ask them what they recommend.
+Ask them when they went full-time in the business.
 Ask them what mistakes they made and what they would do differently if they had to do it all over again.
 Ask them any pointers they can give you about when is the best time to go full-time.
 This advice will be invaluable.

 What are your thoughts?
 When do you think someone should go full-time in network marketing?
 Leave a comment below to let me know what you think.
 I look forward to hearing from you.
 Have a great day.